Google falls short on third-quarter profit

 Google does not break out its quarterly cloud-computing revenues, but lumps them into an “other revenues” category with products such as hardware and Google app store purchases.
 Revenues for that category grew to $6.4 billion from $4.6 billion last year.

+Google unveiled a new version of its Pixel phone and a laundry list of other products at a hardware event earlier this month, emphasizing the Google services on the devices.
+These help Google learn more information about customers, eventually feeding its advertising business.
+Sales from the hardware products have not to take off as a big cash cow for the company.

+Ruth Porat, the company’s chief financial officer, noted that the quarter was “unusually” active for hiring as Google brought on nearly 6,500 employees during the period.
+While that number covers companywide hires, Google has made it clear that hiring engineers and especially sales workers for its cloud business is a priority.

-Google’s cloud is considered an important and growing business for the company, although it trails well behind competitors Amazon and Microsoft.
+The company’s cloud business is undeniably growing, although it still trails well behind competitors Amazon and Microsoft.

+Overall, Alphabet reported a profit of $7.1 billion, or $10.12 per share — significantly below the $8.7 billion expected by analysts polled by FactSet.

+Quarterly revenue rose 20% to $40.5 billion — slightly above the $40.3 billion expected by Wall Street.
+Total expenses grew faster, though, rising almost 25% to $31.3 billion.

 Alphabet’s Other Bets division, which includes long-term aspirational projects such as self-driving car company Waymo and drone delivery company Wing, reported increased revenue of $155 million but a growing loss of $941 million.